 The following is a summary of the licensing standards for day care centers.
 It has been prepared so that you may monitor the care provided to your child.
 This is a brief summary and does not include all of the licensing standards for day care centers.
 State licensing standards are minimum standards, while some municipalities may impose stricter standards on day care centers operating within their jurisdictions.
 If you observe a violation of any of these standards, you are encouraged to discuss your concerns with the day care center operator.
-In most cases, parents and day care operators are able to resolve the parents' concerns, and may not be meeting state licensing standards, you may make a complaint to the local DCFS Licensing Office or by calling the Child Abuse Hotline at 1-800-252-2873 and stating that you want to make a licensing complaint.
-ADCFS licensing representative will investigate your complaint and report the results back to you.
+In most cases, parents and day care operators are able to resolve the parents' concerns and issues.
+If you believe the day care operator is not responding to your concerns, and may not be meeting state licensing standards, you may make a complaint to the local DCFS Licensing Office or by calling the Child Abuse Hotline at 1-800-252-2873 and stating that you want to make a licensing complaint.
+A DCFS licensing representative will investigate your complaint and report the results back to you.
 The day care center is required to provide a copy of its own written policies regarding the operation of the facility to each staff person and to parents of enrolled children.